toopher/toopher-radius/README.md

 RADIUS Configuration
 --------------------
+Add the IP address of your VPN solution to /etc/raddb/clients.conf.
+This will vary according to your network environment.
+As an example, to add a VPN client named `PA_VM` accessiable at local IP address of `172.16.42.201` with RADIUS secret `s3cr3t`, add the following four lines to `clients.conf`:

+   client PA_VM {
+        ipaddr = 172.16.42.201
+        secret = s3cr3t
+   }

 Before you can run the server, you need to edit /etc/raddb/toopher_radius_config.pm (/etc/freeradius/toopher_radius_config.pm on Ubuntu) to suit your site.
 ```perl